darshanasen/flexbox-grid-presentation/README.md

 ![Gallery image](/images/basic-gallery.png)

-A gallery using Flexbox would probably look like this:
+Creating the above gallery using Flexbox would probably look like this:

 Flexbox HTML
 ```html